yegor256/blog/_drafts/jcabi-xml.md

 }
 {% endhighlight %}

-Method `nodes()` enables the same XPath finding operation, but returns a collection of instances of `XML` interface:
+Method `nodes()` enables the same XPath search operation, but instead returns a collection of instances of `XML` interface:

 {% highlight java %}
 // outputs "<a>hello</a>" and "<b>world</b>"